 This discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with GAAP.
 The preparation of these financial statements requires us to make estimates and judgments that affect our reported assets and liabilities, revenues and expenses and other financial information.
 Actual results may differ significantly from these estimates, and our reported financial condition and results of operations could vary under different assumptions and conditions.
-In addition, our reported financial condition and results of operations development.
+In addition, our reported financial condition and results of operations could vary due to a change in the application of a particular accounting standard.

 We regard an accounting estimate underlying our financial statements as a "critical accounting estimate" if the accounting estimate requires us to make assumptions about matters that are uncertain at the time of estimation and if changes in the estimate are reasonably likely to occur and could have a material effect on the presentation of financial condition, changes in financial condition, or results of operations.
-For a discussion of the accounting policies involving material estimates and assumptions that we believe are most critical to the preparation of our financial statements, how we apply such policies and how results differing from our estimates and assumptions would affect the amounts presented in our financial statements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates"

-included in our Annual Report on Form 10-K filed with the SEC on February 18, 2022.
-Since the date of the annual report on Form 10-K filed with the SEC on February 18, 2022, there have been no material changes to our critical accounting estimates.
+For a discussion of the accounting policies involving material estimates and assumptions that we believe are most critical to the preparation of our financial statements, how we apply such policies and how results differing from our estimates and assumptions would affect the amounts presented in our financial statements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates" included in our Annual Report on Form 10-K filed with the SEC on February 17, 2023.
+Since the date of the annual report on Form 10-K filed with the SEC on February 17, 2023, there have been no material changes to our critical accounting estimates.